 - Type of assessment

-- Written assignment, 48 hourstake-home assignment.
-The assingment will be given in English and must be answered in English.
+The exam assignment is given in English and must be answered in English.

 - Exam registration requirements

 Full participation at the summerschool is mandatory and the student must actively participate in all activities.

 Information about allowed aids for the re-examination, please go to the section "Re-exam".

 An oral re-examination may be with external assessment.

 The exam takes place